dmcgits/dmcgits.github.io/mds/GPR103/week2_notes.md

 ### Using functions to hide variables
  Instead of a sign, a function can act more like a security guard: they do the same job but can react to changes and apply conditions.

-> **In game situation:** An arrow is going to hit our Orc Rogue for 20 damage and she has 15 health.
-How do we avoid ending up with negative health?
+> **In game situation:** You receive a Medallion Of Massive Damage and it attempts to set your damage to 30.
+You already have 50, so this would be a debuff.
+Our tower should not drop below 50 shot damage.

 Translated to a **Coding problem:**
-1) Allow only certain changes to shot damage
+1) Allow only certain direct changes to shot damage
-2) Can't be reduced for example
+2) Can't be lowered for example
-3) Only allow at certain times
+3) Changes aren't always allowed

 One way is to **all the object suggesting the change to check**:
   * it looks at our shot damage